Coalition of Northeastern Governors

 The Coalition of Northeastern Governors (CONEG) is a non-partisan organization of seven governors of the Northeastern United States.
 The organization was founded in 1976 and is headquartered in Washington, D.C.
 The organization deals with regional issues and provides a forum for intergovernmental cooperation.

-Currently, the association comprises four Democrats and three Republicans.
+Currently, the association comprises five Democrats and two Republicans.
 The current chairman is Republican Phil Scott of Vermont.